skyinglyh1/cross-chain/cosmos/How_to_cross_on_cosmos.md

 Besides, this module provides other message types or interfaces for the cross chain lockproxy service providers, traditional users or dev team behind the Dapp.

-As for the cross chain lockproxy service provider, there are two approaches to employ the <code>ft</cod> module.
+As for the cross chain lockproxy service provider, there are two approaches to employ the <code>ft</code> module.

-- 1. Cross chain service providers can construct, sign and send the message of <code>MsgCreateAndDelegateCoinToProxy</code> to create coins and delegate all the coins to the reliable <code>lockproxy</code> (also can be what we created before).
+Cross chain service providers can construct, sign and send the message of <code>MsgCreateAndDelegateCoinToProxy</code> to create coins and delegate all the coins to the reliable <code>lockproxy</code> (also can be what we created before).
 The steps or flow to use <code>MsgCreateAndDelegateCoinToProxy</code> and how to integrate with <code>lockproxy</code> module are as follows.

-  - step 1.
-The coin creator can ask the reliable <code>lockproxy</code> creator (also can be himself) to help  do <code>BindAssetHash</code> operation, before which, the coin creator should make sure the reliable operation of <code>BindProxy</code> has already been done within the reliable <code>lockproxy</code> contract.
+- 1. The coin creator can ask the reliable <code>lockproxy</code> creator (also can be himself) to help  do <code>BindAssetHash</code> operation, before which, the coin creator should make sure the reliable operation of <code>BindProxy</code> has already been done within the reliable <code>lockproxy</code> contract.
 Here, by "reliable", we mean any <code>lockproxy</code> contract, in any other blockchains connected to polychain and related to this <code>lockproxy</code> contract, should be verified and operated by the reliable operator.

-  - step 2.
-Coin creator asks the reliable <code>lockproxy</code> operator to do <code>BindAssetHash</code> operation to map current asset/coin to other asset hash deployed in other blockchain.
+- 2. Coin creator asks the reliable <code>lockproxy</code> operator to do <code>BindAssetHash</code> operation to map current asset/coin to other asset hash deployed in other blockchain.

-  - step 3.
-After the setup done correctly, any user can receive correlated asset or coin sending from <code>lockproxy</coce> when the cross chain request coming from <code>poly chain</code> are processed completely.
+- 3. After the setup done correctly, any user can receive correlated asset or coin sending from <code>lockproxy</code> when the cross chain request coming from <code>poly chain</code> are processed completely.
 Also the user can use <code>bank</code> module of cosmos-sdk to send coins to other account within cosmos chain.
 Meanwhile, any user holding this type of coin, can construct <code>MsgLock</code> message of <code>lockproxy</code>, sign, and broadcast the message in order to request for cross chain transaction to other blockchain, like Ethereum, Ontology or Neo.

-- 2. Cross chain service providers can also use <code>MsgCreateDenom</code> to create coins with zero initial supply, so that they can realize the cross chain functionalities without the help of <code>lockproxy</code> (or without trusting any other <code>lockproxy</code> contract).
+Cross chain service providers can also use <code>MsgCreateDenom</code> to create coins with zero initial supply, so that they can realize the cross chain functionalities without the help of <code>lockproxy</code> (or without trusting any other <code>lockproxy</code> contract).

-  - step 1.
-The coin creator can bind current denom or asset hash with the same asset contract hash in another blockchain by using <code>MsgBindAssetHash</code> provided within <code>ft</code> module.
+- 1. The coin creator can bind current denom or asset hash with the same asset contract hash in another blockchain by using <code>MsgBindAssetHash</code> provided within <code>ft</code> module.
 Normally speaking, in another blockchain, the same asset contract hash is not mapped to current denom or asset hash through <code>lockproxy</code> contract.

-  - step 2.
-After the setup done correctly, any user can receive correlated asset or coin minted after the cross chain request coming from <code>poly chain</code> are processed completely.
+- 2. After the setup done correctly, any user can receive correlated asset or coin minted after the cross chain request coming from <code>poly chain</code> are processed completely.
 Also the user can use <code>bank</code> module of cosmos-sdk to send coins to other account within cosmos chain.
 Meanwhile, any user holding this type of coin, can construct <code>MsgLock</code> message of <code>ft</code>, sign, and broadcast the message in order to request for cross chain transaction to other blockchain, like Ethereum, Ontology or Neo.

 In addition, any team intending to issue new coin/token can create coins with non-zero supply with the help of <code>MsgCreateCoins</code>, the initial coins are in the account of creator.